 Usually, it’s not a good idea to plant companion plants in the same pot as fruit trees.
 Fruit trees can have shallow roots, so there’s limited soil and the tree and companion plants can end up competing.
 A good workaround is to keep companion plants in separate pots, but near the fruit tree.

+Fruit trees can be expensive, especially if you get mature trees, so it’s a good idea to optimize their space and make sure other plants work alongside them (and not against them).
 For our fruit trees, we’ve planted lavender, jasmine, and other flowering plants nearby.
 We also have an onion and garlic patch not too far away, so there’s a chance they’re repelling pests.

 Companion plants can work well when implemented correctly.
 When in doubt, mulch the tree and plant flowers around the perimeter of the tree.
 Mulching increases water retention and protects the soil from the elements.
 It also suppresses weeds which lessens the competition with the fruit tree’s shallow roots.